 It can be difficult to identify the first core belief, especially if you have several very deeply held negative beliefs that you have never even considered challenging before.
 However, once you get the ball rolling with the first belief, it should get easier as you go.

-To give this Core Beliefs Worksheet a try, follow the link.
+To give this Core Beliefs Suitcases worksheet a try, follow the link.

 Assertive Communication Worksheet